 How To Take An Anal Chlamydia Test At Home

 Fortunately, ordering and using a three-site extragenital chlamydia test from home couldn’t be easier.
 Screening can happen at any time and from any place.
-Even better, it only takes five minutes to complete the testing process and collect a sample.
+It only takes five minutes to complete the anal chlamydia testing process and collect a sample.

 - Order an STI testing kit (You even get free shipping!)